"What are bridging loans for property developers" text on blue banner with two people renovating a kitchen behind

 • Secured loan: Bridging loans are secured loans, which means you agree with a lender that if you are completely unable to repay your borrowing, the lender can take possession of your property to sell it, in order to cover the cost of your debt (just like a mortgage).

 • Short-term: These loans are taken out on a short-term basis.
-You can get bridging loans over 3-18 months.
+You can get bridging loans over 3-18 months and sometimes up to 24 months.

 • Wide availability: Bridging loans are available to all sorts of borrowers, whether you are borrowing in personal name or through a limited company.